Depression has many causes. But what role do your thoughts and emotions play in this common and serious illness?

 Working with a skilled counselor empowers you to identify counterproductive patterns.
 You will work together to challenge these thoughts and replace them with healthy habits.
 Asking for help is a sign of strength and wisdom.

 Let’s work through depression together in a safe, non-judgmental space.
-Contact me for a free 20-minute consultation to see how I can help.
+Send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.

 Click here for more information on executive coaching.